an Italian Easter bread recipe: pan di ramerino from Tuscany

 sweet rosemary and raisins bread rolls

 Ramerino is the archaic Tuscan word for Rosemary.
-So this is a Rosemary scented sweet bread.
+So this is a Rosemary scented sweet Italian bread.
 A delicious sweet bread perfect for an Italian breakfast.

 But I’ll tell you this: if you add cheese, you have a perfect sweet & savory combination.
 A great add to your cheese plate.